benrlodge/google-fonts-live-website-previewer/README.md

  - etc.

 ### Todo
- - Live preview of font during browsing.
+ - Live preview of fonts during browsing.
  - Ability to click text on the page to determine what a selector it is, and auto-fill the selector input of that choice.
  - More filters - category, script, variants, etc
  - Add to collection feature (similar to google.com/fonts)
  - Links to google fonts on chosen fonts
+ - Deep linking (e.g. query string) of selections made.
+ - Options object:
+   - limit which fonts are displayed as options
+   - custom google api url (eg if you want to host yourself)